 Vaccinations protect children against serious illnesses and are given in a safe and supportive environment.

-Find out more about the schedule here: https://www.nhs.uk/vaccinations/nhs-vaccinations-and-when-to-have-them/
+Find out more about the vaccination schedule here: https://www.nhs.uk/vaccinations/nhs-vaccinations-and-when-to-have-them/

 Thank you,